webmeshproj/webmesh-cni/examples/multi-cluster/README.md

 ### Bridge the Clusters

 We can now bridge the clusters using the custom resources in each of the deploy directories.
-Only one side should be configured with the bridge.
-But this will be changed to support both sides in future releases.
+Only one side should be configured with the bridge, but this will be changed to support both sides in future releases.
 The bridge is configured with the `RemoteNetwork` custom resource.

 ```bash